Vending Machine Snacks That Actually Sell: A Data-Driven Guide for Operators

 The truth is, what you stock in your machine isn’t just about taste — it’s about location, customer behavior, price sensitivity, and even seasonality.
 And getting it wrong?
 That means wasted inventory, slow turnover, and lower profits.

-This guide walks you through how to think about vending machine snacks — not just what’s popular, but why it works and how to build a snack lineup that sells.
+This guide walks you through how to think about vending machine snacks — not just what’s popular, but why it works and how to build a snack lineup that will satisfy a range of customer cravings and preferences and sells.

 What Makes a Snack “Good” for Vending?